GrantHaines/ECE-271-Design-Project/README.md

 Use Shuman's module for NES controller - Each implement an output that can be controlled by the NES controller

-Meeting Saturday November 23 in the Afternoon.
-- This meeting we need to solidify plan for the couple weeks after (We wil not meet the week of thanksgiving) -Ben will work on implementing 4.
+* Ben will work on implementing 4.
 Audio Output (Square Wave)
-- Grant will work on implementing 3.
+* Grant will work on implementing 3.
 VGA Output
+* Ben W. will work on implementing 2.
+Seven Segment Display

+Meeting Saturday November 23 in the Afternoon.
+- This meeting we need to solidify plan for the couple weeks after (We wil not meet the week of thanksgiving)